Quick overview:

 Step 3 - Remove defragmentation files from the DLLCACHE folder

-Now click on OK and double-click on the newly appeared folder DLLCACHE.
-Here you will find the above-mentioned files that need to be deleted.
-You can now undo the changes to the system and hidden files.
+Now click OK and double-click the new DLLCACHE folder that appears.
+The files listed above, which need to be deleted, are located here.
+You can now undo the changes you made to the system and hidden files.

 Step 4 - Delete registry entries

-Now open it via Start > Execute > regedit (type in) the Registry and delete the following key
+Now open the Registry by going to Start > Run > regedit (type it in), and delete the following key

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Dfrg HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\ Explorer\MyComputer\DefragPath